chabad360/hugo-gh-pages/README.md

   </p>

   <h1>
-    🚀 Build and Publish your Hugo Site to GitHub Pages 🚀
+    🚀 Build and Publish Your Hugo Site to GitHub Pages 🚀
   </h1>

   <h3>